The Chequer Board: Plot summary

-As the story unfolds, we learn that charges against Lesurier were dropped after an Army investigation and that he later returned to the English town near which he was stationed during the war.
+As the story unfolds, the reader learns that charges against Lesurier were dropped after an Army investigation and that he later returned to the English town near which he was stationed during the war.
 He marries the girl he was courting and becomes a draughtsman.
-Brent is acquitted of murder but served six months for manslaughter after a brilliantly defended court-martial.
+Brent is acquitted of murder but serves six months for manslaughter.
 He is later found living close to Lesurier and working as a meat vendor.
 Morgan relocates to Burma and becomes a successful businessman, married into a strong local community.

 Turner is contented by the thought that each man, who had helped with his recovery after the plane crash, had succeeded in making a good life in his own way.
 The novel ends with what will be his last visit to his medical specialist.

 Underlying the novel is the Buddhist belief in reincarnation and redemption.
 Despite his shady past, it is indicated that Turner, through his attempts to help his fellow patients and his acceptance of his death, has moved closer to Nirvana.

-Production
+Cultural background

-The book's title is taken from Stanza XLVIX of Edward FitzGerald's Rubáiyát of Khayyám:
+The book's title is taken from Stanza XLIX of Edward FitzGerald's Rubáiyát of Khayyám: